AngJianming/1000Days-1000Projects/README.md

 - **Canvas Drawing and Graphics**

 ## Daily Progress
-Each day, a new folder will be added to this repository containing:
+Each day, a new Folder in the following current DayXXX-XXX folder will be added to this repository containing:
-1. The project code.
+1. The project code and file.
-2. A brief description of the project.
+2. Project title.
-3. Instructions to run the project.
+3. No of Day.

 You can check daily progress and completed projects in the project files directory.